TobiasLoader/Dove-Hawk-GameTheory-Simulation/README.md

-# Dove-Hawk-GameTheory-Simulation
+# Hawk-Dove-GameTheory-Simulation
-Populations of Doves and Hawks compete for food!
+Populations of Hawks and Doves compete for food!

 Controls: